itpp-labs/access-addons/access_limit_max_users/README.rst

 that defines max amount of users can have current database.
 By default it is number of active users at moment of installation of this module.

+In order to create or set user with ignoring the limit, in superuser mode you must set field `is_excluded_from_limiting` to True.

 Questions?
 ==========